 Big dogs are great.
+(UPDATE We don’t have any miniature Rottweilers and we don’t currently have any planned litters.)
 They are nice to have around like a safety blanket, and they give great hugs.
 Yet, the world grows more urbanized by the day, and it has become more and more difficult for people to keep bigger dogs as a result.
 Rottweilers are rather large dogs and a favorite breed for many.
 The perfect compromise for some of these people would be a Rottweiler, but smaller in size and stature.
 Luckily, breeders have bred smaller Rottweilers using natural selection and other methods.
 These dogs are called miniature Rottweilers, and they look exactly like Rottweilers, except for being smaller than a regular full-sized Rottweilers.
 These provide the best compromise for people looking for a Rottweiler aesthetic without having to move into a larger house.
 Miniature Rotties are Also known as Pocket Rottie

 Miniature Rottweilers for sale